najamelan/executor_benchmarks/README.md

 - `Spawn`/`LocalSpawn`: The traits from _futures_, implemented on a wrapper in _async_executors_.
 Note that these traits take `FutureObj`, which is a `no_std` compatible equivalent to `Box<dyn Future>`, so we'd expect to see some overhead compared to native.
-  _async_executors_ also provides `LocalSpawn` for the `tokio` runtime with basic scheduler, even though out of the box this Runtime does not provide an API for spawning `!Send` futures.
-Therefor there is no `native` version to compare.

 - `SpawnHandle`/`LocalSpawnHandle`: Traits from _async_executors_ that return a `JoinHandle`.
 This `JoinHandle` is executor agnostic and wraps the native JoinHandle types from executors that provide one.
 The traits are implemented on the _futures_ executors, where `futures_util::future::RemoteHandle` is used.
   In order to make a consistent and feature full API, we wrap the futures in `futures_util::future::Abortable` on both _tokio_ and _async_std_, so it's possible to both cancel a running future and detach from it.
-  It's expected to see some overhead from `Abortable`, however we no longer need to box the futures as with `Spawn`/`LocalSpawn`.
+  It's expected to see some overhead from `Abortable`.
+These traits also take a `FutureObj` so an extra allocation takes place.
-  The _futures_ executors get the worst of it with both boxing and the overhead from `RemoteHandle`. `TokioCt` also pays for `RemoteHandle` since the native `JoinHandle` does not support an output type that is `!Send`.
+  The _futures_ executors get the worst of it with the overhead from `RemoteHandle`. `TokioCt` also pays for `RemoteHandle` since the native `JoinHandle` does not support an output type that is `!Send`.

-- `SpawnHandleOs`/`SpawnHandleLocalOs`: The disadvantage of the previous traits is that they are not object safe.
-  This is severely limiting for API's that need to store an executor for usage over some time.
-The price for object safety here is that the trait needs to be generic over the `Future::Output` associated type and that we need to box the future again.
-So we look at the benchmark to see how much this boxing actually costs.

 ### Conclusions

-The benchmarks teach us that boxing, both in `Spawn` and in `SpawnHandleOs` is particularly cheap.
-We get about 1.5ns/spawn overhead.
-The benchmark isn't even precise enough to measure this, as sometimes `SpawnHandleOs` shows faster results than `SpawnHandle`.
-Most applications will not have to spawn 40k tasks in a short period of time, so this is neglectable in my opinion.

-Adding extra functionality around futures with `Abortable` in `SpawnHandle` is more costly.
-Going from the native to `SpawnHandle` benchmarks we get between 4ns and 8ns per spawn.

-I think the extra benefits of interoperability and consistent API outweigh the performance cost by far for any practical application.
+We can see that the total overhead going from native to SpawnHandle lays between 4ns and 10ns per spawn.
+About 19.4% for async-std and 3.6% for TokioTp.
+This includes the price of extra boxing as well as using `AbortHandle` to enable both detaching and dropping a future from the JoinHandle.
+I feel the added interoperability is well worth the price.

+Where the use of RemoteHandle is required (futures executors and TokioCt), the price is more like 30ns per spawn.

 There is a large gap in spawn overhead between _tokio_ and _async_std_, with _async_std_ being up to twice as fast, but don't be fooled, this benchmark is not meant to make a meaningful comparison between the two and it's not a good